dshryn/dshryn/README.md

 These projects exhibit my experience with problem-solving and efficient programming, along with Flutter's capabilities for creating cross-platform applications with high performance, real-time features, and a refined user experience, including backend services through Firebase.

-Kindly [visit my repositories](https://github.com/dshryn?tab=repositories) for other basic projects that I created during my learning process.
+Kindly [visit my repositories](https://github.com/dshryn?tab=repositories) for more such projects.

 ## 📈 GitHub Stats